jbranchaud/til/mise/create-umbrella-task-for-all-test-tasks.md

 # Create Umbrella Task For All Test Tasks

 When I was first sketching out the [`mise` tasks](https://mise.jdx.dev/tasks/running-tasks.html) for a Rails app, I added the following two tasks.
 One is for running all the `rspec` tests.
-The Other is for running all the `vitest` (JavaScript) tests.
+The other is for running all the `vitest` (JavaScript) tests.

 ```toml